 Strategically Working to Keep You in Your Home

-Many homeowners and tenants refuse to give up their homes willingly after foreclosure, especially when the foreclosure was wrongful or unjust.
-Refusal to leave often makes sense, since a lender cannot take the property away from the resident without going through the legal process of eviction.
-Our honest and tenacious attorneys and dedicated staff help homeowners and tenants fight an eviction.
+Many homeowners refuse to give up their homes willingly after foreclosure, especially when they believe the foreclosure was unjust.
+Refusal to leave often makes sense, since a lender cannot take the property away from the former homeowner without going through the legal process of eviction which involves establishing a chain of title.
+Our honest and tenacious attorneys and dedicated support staff help homeowners and tenants fight an eviction and retain possession as long as possible after foreclosure.
 From the moment you receive a Notice to Quit or leave the home — ideally, even before the notice — we help you build a strategic defense to keep you in your home for as long as possible.

 What Is an Unlawful Detainer Action?

-To evict a homeowner or tenant from a foreclosed home, by law a lender or other party must first serve the resident with a Notice to Quit.
-Improper service of the notice or later service of the summons and complaint may be a defense to the lawsuit, even if it is only a temporary solution.
+To evict a homeowner from a foreclosed home, by law the new owner must first serve the resident with a Notice to Quit.
+Improper service of the notice or later improper service of the summons and complaint may be a defense to the lawsuit, even if it is only a temporary solution.

-If the resident does not vacate the premises, the new owner may file a lawsuit for eviction, known as an unlawful detainer lawsuit.
-Once the complaint is correctly filed, the court issues a summons, explaining that the resident, the defendant, is being sued.
-Because an unlawful detainer lawsuit is a summary court procedure, the case moves very quickly.
-The resident usually has only five days to file an answer and serve it on the lender or other plaintiffs.
-The resident must file a written response within the deadline or face the possibility of losing the home and owing money damages for rent and court costs.
-The resident has only one chance to file this written response, making it necessary to draft a clear, concise and legally appropriate response.
+If the former owner does not vacate the premises, the new owner may file a lawsuit for eviction, known as an unlawful detainer lawsuit.
+Once the complaint is correctly filed, the court issues a summons, explaining that the former owner, the defendant, is being sued.
+Because an unlawful detainer lawsuit is a summary court procedure, the case moves very quickly with the former homeowner now treated no differently than a tenant.
+The defendant (homeowner) usually has only five days to file a responsive pleading and serve it on the lender or other plaintiffs.
+The defendant must file a written response within the deadline or face the possibility of losing possession and owing money damages for rent and court costs.
+The defendant has only one chance to file this written response, making it necessary to draft a clear, concise and legally appropriate response.

 Contact Experienced Attorneys for Skilled Guidance

-With decades of experience, our honest and attentive attorneys and staff at Advocate Legal guide homeowners and tenants through the complex process of eviction with the goal of keeping them in their homes for as long as possible.
+With over a decade of experience, our honest and attentive attorneys and staff at Advocate Legal Litigation Support guide homeowners through the complex process of eviction after foreclosure with the goal of keeping them in their homes for as long as possible.